 Reducing cooling times

 Butt fusion needs to cool under pressure to ensure proper connections.
-Cooling times for butt-welded connections can be reduced by up to 50% if the joint is supported properly for the remainder of the cooling time.
-For example, the cooling time for 6 in., SDR 11 pipe can be reduced from 24 min. to 12 min. if the joint is not subjected to any undue stress for the remaining 12 minutes.
-The following images show proper and improper pipe support.
+Cooling times for butt fusion connections can be reduced if the joint is supported properly and not subjected to any loads for the remainder of the cooling time.